JorinAI/jorin/README.md

 Jorin can collaborate with you on your laptop, your phone, run in the background to complete a goal or even delegate tasks across other AI agents.

+> [!CAUTION]
+> Jorin is experimental and under active development.
+Lots of things don't work yet.

 ## Install

 To install or upgrade: